awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 *AWS CloudFormation compatibility*: This property is similar to the `[Role](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html#cfn-lambda-function-role)` property of an `AWS::Lambda::Function` resource\.
 This is required in AWS CloudFormation but not in AWS SAM\.
 If a role isn't specified, one is created for you with a logical ID of `<function-logical-id>Role`\.

  `Runtime`   <a name="sam-function-runtime"></a>
 The identifier of the function's [runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html)\.
+This property is only required if the `PackageType` property is set to `Zip`\.
 **Note**: If you specify the `provided` identifier for this property, you can use the `Metadata` resource attribute to instruct AWS SAM to build the custom runtime that this function requires\.
 For more information about building custom runtimes, see [Building custom runtimes](building-custom-runtimes.md)\.
 *Type*: String
-*Required*: Yes
+*Required*: Conditional
 *AWS CloudFormation compatibility*: This property is passed directly to the `[Runtime](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html#cfn-lambda-function-runtime)` property of an `AWS::Lambda::Function` resource\.

  `Tags`   <a name="sam-function-tags"></a>